 Spend time talking with your sales and customer success teams to understand why opportunities are converting to customers.
 What is drawing people in?
 What messages can you send into the market that most resonate with targets’ top reasons for becoming customers?

 For my team, we realized a key message to ground our story is the idea that the fitness industry is going mobile.
 We consistently reference trends that show mobile adoption.
 We build on the narrative that businesses who do not adopt a successful mobile strategy will get left behind by more tech-savvy competition.

 4. What are the big trends in your industry that mandate your product?

 Crafting your narrative with points that may be familiar to targets is certainly helpful.
 For example, are there major industry trends that could drive adoption of your product?
-Could you relate your offering to capitalizing on these trends?
+Can you relate your offering to capitalizing on those trends?

 For my team, we noted that wearables are a major topic of discussion in the fitness industry.
 They are presenting game changing opportunities for gym operators and exercisers alike.
 Luckily, our product has integrations with key wearables and considers them an integral part of effective product usage.
 Therefore, we reference wearables consistently in our story as part of the technology revolution in the fitness industry, and why our product (a mobile app) is so important.

 Bringing this all together crafts the narrative.
 Tactically, this translates into: